OMNIALowCode/omnia3/docs/pages/omnia3/Authorization/omnia3_authorizationmanagement.md

 Since policies and permissions are limited and managed by the platform, they cannot be created manually or removed.

+### Users

+An User account grants access to Omnia Platform.
+By default, Omnia Platform has one Administration User.

+On management area, new platform users can be added, by introducing the username and its roles.
+Existent users can be listed and added/removed from roles.

+When a new user is created, it receives an email notification to confirm the account.
+The user must confirm the account by setting its credentials on the 24 hours that follow the email reception.
+After that period, a password reset request must be made, using the option "Forgot your password" on the Login page.

 ### 1.2 Tenant

 In the tenant authorization area (option **Security** on right side of top navbar) you can manage all *Policies* and *Roles* inside a tenant.
 Access to this option is limited by the Platform Roles.